...

 Your general damages are typically calculated by professionals who refer to documents such as an independent medical assessor’s report and compensation guidelines provided by the Judicial College (JCG).

-The JCG is a document that lists many injuries, accompanied by their suggestive compensation brackets.
+The JCG is a document that lists many injuries, accompanied by their suggested compensation brackets.
 The table below provides compensation guidelines from the JCG for different injuries, except from the top bracket.
+We’ve also provided 2 examples of the tariffs found in the Whiplash Injury Regulations 2021.
+This legislation affects how certain whiplash injuries are valued.

-Most Severe Injuries and Significant Financial LossesUp to £1 million plus
+Most Severe Injuries and Significant Financial LossesUp to £500,000+

 Neck injuries - Severe (i)In the region of £181,020